Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Preliminaries and Motivations

 \parh{Real-World Usage.}~The real-world usage of DL compilers and DNN executables has been illustrated in recent research~\cite{chen2018tvm,rotem2018glow,ma2020rammer,jain2020efficient} and industry practice.
-The TVM community has reported that TVM has received code contributions from many companies, including Amazon, Facebook, Microsoft, and Qualcomm~\cite{tvm}.
+The TVM community has reported that TVM has received code contributions from companies including Amazon, Facebook (Meta), Microsoft, and Qualcomm~\cite{tvm}.
+While GPUs are often used for DNN tasks today, DL compilers fulfill the emerging demand for a wide range of other platforms.
 TVM has been used to compile DNN models for CPUs~\cite{liu2019optimizing,jain2020efficient}.
 Facebook has deployed Glow-compiled DNN models on CPUs~\cite{facebook}.
 Overall, DL compilers are increasingly vital to boost DL on CPUs, embedded devices, and other heterogeneous hardware backends~\cite{amazon,google}.
 This work exploits the output of DL compilers, i.e., DNN executables, and we, for the first time, show the pervasiveness and severity of BFA vectors in DNN executables.